HerringtonDarkholme/herringtondarkholme.github.io/source/_posts/web-history.md

 ### Qwik: The New Pizza 🍕

-Beside partial hydration techniques like islands-architecture, you might also think about the possibility of incremental hydration.
+Besides partial hydration techniques like islands-architecture, you might also think about the possibility of incremental hydration.
 You may want to try [Qwik](https://qwik.builder.io/), a new framework that promises instant-on interactivity, regardless of size or complexity.

 Qwik is different from other frameworks that use the Islands architecture, which selectively chooses components to hydrate.
-Qwik takes a more radical approach: it chops your app into tiny pieces, and hydrates them only when they need to be interactive.
+Qwik takes a more radical approach: it chops your app into tiny pieces and hydrates them only when they need to be interactive.
 Qwik calls this resumability, which means your app can resume from any state without reloading or re-rendering.

 Qwik works like this:
 - It renders static HTML pages on the server, like making pizza dough.